Equator-Studios/scrapers/README.md

 with the index.js testing script.
 As a bonus developer friendly feature, to avoid running other scrapers when the intention is to test a new one, a `test` folder can be made next to the existing `scrapers` folder and project will only load what is in the text folder if available.
+When creating the PR, make sure to move the finished scraper from the test folder into the scrapers folder.

 # Running the project
 After cloning the repository, you must install the dependencies.
 We use npm